chipsalliance/Caliptra/doc/Caliptra.md

 When a mailbox is populated by SoC, an interrupt to the FW to indicate that a command is available in the mailbox.
 The uC will be responsible for reading from and responding to the command.

-When a mailbox is populated by the uC, we will send a wire indication to the SoC that a command is available in the mailbox as well as updating the MAILBOX STATUS register.
+When a mailbox is populated by the uC, Caliptra will send a wire indication to the SoC that a command is available in the mailbox as well as updating the MAILBOX STATUS register.
 The SoC will be responsible for reading from and responding to the command.

-Mailboxes are generic data passing structures, we will only enforce the protocol for writing to and reading from the mailbox.
+Mailboxes are generic data passing structures, the Caliptra hardware will only enforce the protocol for writing to and reading from the mailbox.
 How the command and data is interpreted by the FW and SoC are not enforced in this document.

 ### Sender Protocol